-“Our lives were completely an permanently altered in an instant,” Kim Shorter reflected.
-When her husband, Scott Conley, had a massive grade 5 brain aneurysm rupture on Christmas eve nearly 20 years ago, the prognosis was that he had a 90% chance of dying.
+“Our lives were completely and permanently altered in an instant,” Kim Shorter reflected.
+When her husband, Scott Conley, had a massive grade 5 brain aneurysm rupture on Christmas eve over 20 years ago, the prognosis was that he had a 90% chance of dying.
 If he survived the initial incident, the family was told that he would spend the rest of his life in a skilled nursing facility confined to a bed, with a high likelihood of a “flat affect”- a severe reduction in emotional expressiveness.
 Scott, a world-ranked swimmer in his mid-20’s, was the person you would least expect to have a stroke.
 “But you can’t escape genetics,” says Scott.
 After 6 months in a coma, numerous surgeries, and a full year in the hospital, Scott had recently had a feeding tube removed and could not stand when he returned to their DC area home with a hospital bed in the living room.

 Together, he and Kim rebuilt their lives one challenging day at a time.
 For Scott, the goals were learning to walk, talk, read, and eat again as well as working to regain short term memory and impulse control.
-For Kim, it was learning how to juggle the demands of work and care for a severely disabled spouse as well as interact in a different way with him.
+For Kim, it was learning how to juggle the demands of work and care for a spouse with severe disabilities as well as interact in a different way with him.
 Scott had changed in so many ways but still had the same baseline “uber-competitive” drive intact.
 And while Scott was not able to return to work, Kim was propelled on a different career trajectory; one that meant redefining herself so that she could be a caregiver while creating a meaningful work life.
 Within several years, the couple left the DC area to return to the familiarity of their hometowns and support of extended family in PA.
-Kim’s journey ultimately led her to the Community Foundation where she has been employed for the last 10 years.
+Kim’s journey ultimately led her to the Community Foundation where she has been employed for the last 15 years.

 The couple’s gratitude in having community and family to help carry them through the most difficult times is their inspiration for their bequest to the Community Foundation.